glennsarti/glennsarti.github.io/_posts/2017-10-04-puppet-extension-deep-dive-part2.md

 ## Implementation

 The TCP Server is basically a simple synchronous socket server which invokes other methods, on new threads, as socket events occur.
 Socket events would be; A client connects, a client sends data, a client disconnects and an error occurred.
-The TCP Server is only concerned with the most basic of TCP functions, so all interpretation of the data happens it later layers (Generic Client connection and JSON RPC handler)
+The TCP Server is only concerned with the most basic of TCP functions, so all interpretation of the data, happens it later layers (Generic Client connection and JSON RPC handler)

-The `PuppetLanguageServer::SimpleTCPServer` class is the main entry point and only has a few public methods.
+The `PuppetEditorServices::SimpleTCPServer` class is the main entry point and only has a few public methods.

 ### Public methods